holochain/docs-pages/src/glossary.md

 #### Logical monotonicity

 Describes a set of facts in which the truth of prior facts are never negated by the addition of later facts.
-[CALM](#consistency-as-logical-monotonicity-calm) relies on functions that exhibit this property --- that is, [monotonically increasing functions](#monotonically-increasing-function).
+[CALM](#consistency-as-logical-monotonicity-calm) relies on functions that exhibit this property &mdash; that is, [monotonically increasing functions](#monotonically-increasing-function).

 #### Membrane